gwcoffey/gwcoffey.com/hugo/content/posts/2023-06-15-this-is-not-your-tragedy/index.md

 It’s called the westbound train because where it ends is west of where it starts.
 But for almost all of his ride the train actually runs due north.
 Only a hundred feet or so before his stop does it turn sharply and then it really is going west.
 This turn, in its way, frees him to unwind, to pay no attention to his surroundings, almost even to sleep a little on days like today.
 He can almost imagine that he’s the one who moves the train.
 He can almost imagine that he wakes by his own power when the moment comes.
 But it’s the turn — the shifting of weight through the turn really — that brings him back around, lets him know it’s almost time to stand, exit, and make the short walk home.

 This time of night the train is almost always empty, or very close to it.
 Today he shares the car with only one person, a young woman who reminds him a little of his oldest daughter.
 She is about the right age, just on the edge of adulthood.
 But she is Black and his daughter is white.
 Not that it matters, he says to himself.
 They do not make eye contact.
 He sits in his usual seat, all the way in the back, train left, facing forward.
 He leans his weight into the corner there where the back wall and window come together.
 It’s a matter of small degrees but this one seat is ever so slightly more comfortable than all the others if you want to rest.
 The hood of his jacket is pulled over his head to block the harsh interior light that bothers his tired eyes.
 He watches the paler warmer lights of the city reflect on the round droplets of rain on the window.
 The street lights and traffic lights are reflected clearly when the train is stopped, but when the train is moving that clarity is disturbed periodically by small and sudden vibrations.
 He wonders what causes these vibrations.
 Only after watching and wondering about this for a few minutes does he realize it is his own head, bouncing gently against the large flat pane of glass as the train car jostles, that shakes the window.
 He taps the glass with a finger tip and it diffuses a thousand pinpricks of red and yellow light in a thousand individual drops.
 While the train moves, if he is careful not to disturb the scene, the effect of the droplets is intensified.
 Each drop contains a small microcosm of the entire outside scene.
-The way they all move at once, but each slightly different, gives him the impression he’s looking through so many peepholes into so many different universes.
+The way they all move at once, but each slightly different, gives him the impression he’s looking through so many peepholes at so many different possibilities.

 For some reason this image engages him so intensely that he misses the turn completely.
 He almost misses the stop.
 When he does realize, the door is already open.
 It is apparently open only for him because now he is completely alone in the train.
 He jumps from his seat and jogs to the door, catching it just as it starts to close.
 It beeps impatiently at him but yields and he steps out into his neighborhood.
 Only then does he realize the young woman has herself just exited.
 She is some ten or twelve paces ahead of him on the platform.
 He isn’t following her, but he’s following her.
 She turns right.
 He isn’t following her but he turns right too.
 She glances back discretely and hurries her pace almost imperceptibly.
 Only then does he realize: She is worried.
 He feels something between dismay and incredulity.
 He thinks for a moment of slowing down.
 Stopping even to let her continue on, through the next light.
 But she has no reason to be scared of him.
 Him of all people.
 As well, its a public street.
 He has every right to be here.
 She reaches the intersection and waits for the light.
 He closes the distance but holds back a few paces giving her space.
 They cross together, he some steps behind her.
 He can see pools of light from the intermittent street lights block after block ahead.
 The way is shadowed deeply in the spaces between.
 She glances back, quickens.
 He keeps his pace calm and steady.
 No reason for her to be afraid.
 She hugs her bag closer to her body.
 She is entering one of the dark places now.